-SARS-CoV-2 rapidly spread across the world.
-The WHO declared the COVID-19 outbreak a public genomes.
+Coronaviruses (CoVs) are spherical, enveloped, large positive-sense single-stranded RNA genomes.
 One-fourth of their genome is responsible for coding structural proteins, such as the spike (S) glycoprotein, envelope (E), membrane (M) and nucleocapsid (N) proteins.
 E, M, and N are mainly responsible for virion assembly whilst the S protein is involved in receptor binding, mediating virus entry into host cells during CoVs infection via different receptors(Li 2016).
-SARS-

-2021, there have been 122,992,844 confirmed cases of COVID-19, including 2,711,071 deaths, angiotensin-converting enzyme 2 (ACE2) as the entry receptor (Zhou, Mq et al. 2020).
-It is the seventh CoV known to cause human infections and the third known to cause severe disease after
+SARS-CoV-2 belongs to the phylogenetic lineage B of the genus Betacoronavirus and it recognises the angiotensin-converting enzyme 2 (ACE2) as the entry receptor (Zhou, Mq et al. 2020).
+It is the seventh CoV known to cause human infections and the third known to cause severe disease after SARS-CoV and MERS-CoV.